 You must report IT security incidents or suspicious activity

-An “incident” or “information security incident” can be thought of as a violation or imminent threat of violation of information security or privacy policies, acceptable use policies, or standard security practices.
+An “incident” or “information security incident” is a violation - or an imminent threat of violation - of information security or privacy policies, acceptable use policies, or standard security practices.

 If you receive a suspicious email, follow these steps:

 - Do not click any links in the email.
 Do not delete it yet.
 You may mark it as spam.